 Many seeking treatment for addiction and alcoholism have experience some form of trauma.
-Some may be suffering from symptoms of Post Traumatic Stress Disorder (PTSD).
+Some may be suffering from symptoms of Post Traumatic Stress Disorder (PTSD) and may find help in some form of trauma therapy.

 The symptoms of PTSD can include visceral flashbacks, or, a re-experiencing of intense feelings associated with a traumatic event.
 Insomnia and severe anxiety are also commonly related to trauma.
 The difficulty of extreme trauma often plays a role in perpetuating addictions.